Ig-88/Contrail-Builder/Instructions-AIO.md

       4. Upon successful completion the VM will gracefully shutdown.

 12. Power up and log into the Contrail-AIO VM console or ssh.
-13. As `root` user, run the command `contrail-status`.
+13. Login and run the command `sudo contrail-status`.
 This will give you insight on all the services associated with contrail, all of which should show active.

      **NOTE** All services typically take ~5 minutes to start/restart.